Term logic: Basics

 This was called the fourfold scheme of propositions (see types of syllogism for an explanation of the letters A, I, E, and O in the traditional square).
 Aristotle's original square of opposition, however, does not lack existential import.

 The kinds of propositions used for each of the premises and the conclusion combine to create the "mood" of the syllogism.
 For instance, if the major premise, minor premise, and conclusion are all universal affirmative statements (i.e., A-type), then the syllogism has the mood AAA.

 Term

 A term (Greek ὅρος horos) is the basic component of the proposition.
 The original meaning of the horos (and also of the Latin terminus) is "extreme" or "boundary".
 The two terms lie on the outside of the proposition, joined by the act of affirmation or denial.

 For early modern logicians like Arnauld (whose Port-Royal Logic was the best-known text of his day), it is a psychological entity like an "idea" or "concept".
-Mill considers it a word.
+John Stuart Mill considers it a word.
 To assert "all Greeks are men" is not to say that the concept of Greeks is the concept of men, or that word "Greeks" is the word "men".
 A proposition cannot be built from real things or ideas, but it is not just meaningless words either.